- Apply nowThe program starts once a year

 Before you arrive in the Netherlands, you need to arrange some practical matters.
 You need to organize your accommodation, for example.
 And, depending on your nationality, you might need to arrange a visa.

-To study Automotive Systems at HAN, you need the right visas and permits.
+To study Engineering Systems at HAN, you need the right visas and permits.
 Are you from the EU/EEA?
 Then you don’t need any visas or permits.
 You just need to register at city hall.
 Are you from a country outside the EU/EEA?
 Then you need a residence permit.
 You might also need an entry visa.

 You need a suitable place to live during your studies.
 A place within easy distance of the campus and where you can feel at home.
 The HAN Housing Office helps international students like yourself find a room.
 Are you from outside the EU/EEA?
 You get priority: a guaranteed room.
 From the EU/EEA?
 You can go on the waiting list.